nicolauda/pysystemtrade/docs/rob_system.md

 # Base system vs Rob system — an in-depth tour

-This chapter is written as a book-style walkthrough of two reference pipelines shipped with `pysystemtrade`:
+This chapter is written as a step-by-step walkthrough of two reference pipelines shipped with `pysystemtrade`:

 - **Base system** — the minimal, teaching-oriented stack from *Systematic Trading* (Chapter 15): `systems.provided.futures_chapter15.basesystem.futures_system` with `futuresconfig.yaml`.
 - **Rob system** — the production-grade stack: `systems.provided.rob_system.run_system.futures_system` with `config.yaml`.